 The Casualty Report contains a relative timestamp for each field ("time_ago") that is used to compare the submitted assessment against ground truth measured at the same time.
-Categorical fields in the Casualty Report are awarded points based on whether they match ground truth; numerical fields (i.e., vitals) are awarded points based on whether they are within a predetermined range of the ground truth value.
+Categorical fields in the Casualty

+Report are awarded points based on whether they match ground truth; numerical fields (i.e., vitals) are awarded points based on whether they are within a predetermined range of the ground truth value.
 To receive points for Heart Rate, the reported estimate must be within +/- 5 BPM (beats per minute) of ground truth estimated over the preceding 10 seconds.
 To receive points for Respiratory Rate, the reported estimate must be within +/- 3 BrPM (breaths per minute) of ground truth estimated over the preceding 60 seconds.
-The accuracy needed to receive points for Temperature will be released in a future version of this document.
-See Table 7 for correctness criteria for vital signs.
+See Table 9 for accuracy criteria for vital signs.

-A base level of 5 points is awarded for correctly locating a casualty (i.e., with reported location sufficiently near a ground truth casualty location).
+A base score of 5 points is awarded for correctly locating a casualty (i.e., with reported location sufficiently near a ground truth casualty location).
 Points are then added or subtracted from the location points based on correct or incorrect health assessment by field with a minimum score per casualty of 0.
 All health assessment fields in the Casualty Report are optional.
-However, a casualty report must contain at minimum location and 3 assessment fields in order to be scored.
+However, a Casualty Report must contain at minimum location, 3 assessment fields to be scored.
 A missing field in the health assessment neither adds nor subtracts points from the total points awarded for the Casualty Report.
 See Table 6 for more information about points awarded by report field.